determined-ai/determined/docs/cluster-setup-guide/deploy-cluster/sysadmin-deploy-on-slurm/slurm-known-issues.rst

       folder in the Singularity container.

-   You can restore the default Singularity behavior of sharing ``/tmp`` on the compute node by including the following :ref:`bind mount <exp-bind-mounts>` in your experiment configuration:
+   You can restore the default Singularity behavior of sharing ``/tmp`` on the compute node by including the following :ref:`bind mount <exp-bind-mounts>` in your experiment configuration or globally by using the ``task_container_defaults`` section in your master configuration:

    .. code:: yaml